kap39/kap39.github.io/_pages/research.md

 Talks
 =====
-find a list of talks below
+Find a list of talks below

 {% for post in site.talks reversed %}
   {% include archive-single.html %}